Harry Houdini: Magic career

-Between 1900 and 1920 he appeared in theatres all over Great Britain performing escape acts, illusions, card tricks and outdoor stunts, becoming one of the world's highest paid entertainers.
+Between 1900 and 1920, Houdini appeared in theatres all over Great Britain performing escape acts, illusions, card tricks and outdoor stunts, becoming one of the world's highest-paid entertainers.
 He also toured the Netherlands, Germany, France, and Russia and became widely known as "The Handcuff King".
 In each city, Houdini challenged local police to restrain him with shackles and lock him in their jails.
 In many of these challenge escapes, he was first stripped nude and searched.
 In Moscow, he escaped from a Siberian prison transport van, claiming that, had he been unable to free himself, he would have had to travel to Siberia, where the only key was kept.